 Portable HDD enclosure

-Enclosures are a must-have if you plan to carry your internal HDD around frequently.
+Enclosures are a must-have if you frequently carry your internal HDD around.
 Hard disks are susceptible to shocks and vibrations, making it necessary to have an enclosure capable of protecting your drive.
 An enclosure can also protect against water from water and static electricity.

 Our pick for a 2.5-inch enclosure: